openshift/enhancements/enhancements/insights/pulling-data-from-ocm.md

 Risk: Insights Operator is unable to expose/update the data in the OpenShift API

-Mitigation: We can introduce a new state in the Insights Operator (e.g "ObsoleteSubscriptionData"), but a new alert would be probably better.
+Mitigation: Introduce a new state in the Insights Operator (e.g "SCADataDegraded") and create a new alert based on this new state.

 ## Design Details

+### Authorization

+Insights Operator is able to pull the data from the OCM API using the existing `cloud.openshift.com` token available in the `pull-secret` (in the `openshift-config` namespace)

+### Data in API

+The SCA certificate is available via the `simple-content-access-cert` secret in the `openshift-config-managed` namespace

 ### Open questions
-- OCM API authentication - can we use existing "pull-secret" token to access the OCM API as well?
-If not, what are the alternatives?
-- Where to expose the new data?
-New secret in the "openshift-config" namespace?
-Are there some naming conventions for the secret?
 - How often should the Insights Operator query the OCM API?
 Every 4 hours?
 Do we always need to download the full SCA cert data?
 - Where to verify that the SCA certs are valid (user can use it to consume RHEL content) ?
 Insights Operator integration tests?